spiffe/go-spiffe/examples/svid-mTLS/README.md

 In both cases, a `spiffe.ExpectPeerFunc` is set to validate the workload is authorized to connect to the other peer.
 In this example, the `spiffe.ExpectPeer` was used to allow the client to reach the server and vice versa.

 That is it.
-The go-spiffe library fetches and automatically renews the X.509 SVIDs of both workloads according to the SPIFFE policy.
+The go-spiffe library fetches and automatically renews the X.509 SVIDs of both workloads according to the policy defined in the Workload API provider configuration.
+In this case, the SPIRE server configuration file.

 For more fine-grained control over the TLS connection, use the `spiffe.TLSPeer` type instead of `spiffe.DialTLS` and `spiffe.ListenTLS`.